Togtja/EU4Popup/README.md

 Currently it will TTS you the date and send you a popup. the only reason it currently TTS you is because the popup is very hard to notice

+## Installation

+Not tested enough, but there should be a zip file with exe in releases.
+Just extract that and run main.exe.
+It requires Tesseract to run, which I can distribute with it, or you can download it yourself, which I recommend.

 ## Usage

 To install and use. you need to install all the external python libraries, my goal is to create a executable, but that is currently on my TODO.

 ## How it works

-Simply put it grabs a screenshot of EU4's date and read that date as text, and compare to other dates.
+Simply put: It grabs a screenshot of EU4's date and read that date as text, and compare it to the dates you have set.

 ## Todo